 - Customer agrees that, in the course of providing the Services to the Customer, it may be necessary for Salary.com to access the Personal Data to respond to any technical problems, Customer queries, security monitoring, and to ensure the proper working of the Services.
 All such access by Salary.com will be limited to those purposes and performed by authorized personnel.

-- Where Personal Data relating to an EU Data Subject is transferred outside of the European Economic Area (EEA), it will be processed in accordance with the provisions of the Model Contractual Clauses, unless the processing takes place: (i) in a third country or territory recognised by the EU Commission to have an adequate level of protection; or (ii) by an organisation located in a country which has other legally recognised appropriate safeguards in place, such as the EU-US Privacy Shield or Binding Corporate Rules.
+- Where Personal Data relating to an EU Data Subject is transferred outside of the European Economic Area (EEA), it will be processed in accordance with the provisions of the Model Contractual Clauses, set forth herein as Schedule 2, unless the processing takes place: (i) in a third country or territory recognized by the EU Commission to have an adequate level of protection; or (ii) by an organization located in a country which has other legally recognized appropriate safeguards in place, such as the EU-US Privacy Shield or Binding Corporate Rules.

 5. CUSTOMER OBLIGATIONS.